- A2.2.9. Security by compilation

 10.2 Teaching - Supervision - Juries

-V. Laporte, Introduction to Theoretical Computer Science (Logic, Languages, Automata), Spring 2021, 42 hours (ETD), TELECOM Nancy
+V. Cheval, Introduction to Theoretical Computer Science (Logic, Languages, Automata), 38 hours (ETD), TELECOM Nancy

-J. Dreier, Protocol Security and Verification, 39 hours (ETD), M2 Computer Science, TELECOM Nancy
+V. Cortier, Protocol security, 19 hours (ETD), M2 Computer Science, TELECOM Nancy and Mines Nancy

 A. Imine, Security for XML Documents, 12 hours (ETD), M1, Univ Lorraine